Today, we're going to be talking about the J or the Western Pocket as it's sometimes called.

 Also, no pleats with J pockets.
 If you start to introduce pleats, you cannot have a J pocket and no cuff at the bottom either.

 Okay.
-That’s been it.
-Get my premium e-book – it’s over 600 pages, over 400 photographs and has 14 hours of audio.
-Everyone says they love it, money back guarantee of course.
+That's been it.
+Get my premium style course – everyone says they love it, money back guarantee of course.